simone-cappelletti/APIBaseTemplate/README.md

 - **Enum comment**: In the extension methods class, *Extensions.cs*, I added a method called *HasEnumComment* that can automatically generate a comment in the database, a description for those columns that are mapped to enums.
 The description contains the list of possible values.

 ## :books: Business layer
-In the services directory there are all the necessary services holding the business logic and something extra, in particular:
+In the Services folder there are all the necessary services holding the business logic and something extra, in particular:
-- *Business classes*: One for each entity, which will be used by the controllers to execute the logic (e.g *AirlineBusiness.cs*, *AirportBusiness.cs*, *FligthBusiness.cs* and so on).
+- **Business classes**: One for each entity, which will be used by the controllers to execute the logic (e.g *AirlineBusiness.cs*, *AirportBusiness.cs*, *FligthBusiness.cs* and so on).
 This is the intermediate level between the controller and the repository to which all actual logic is located.
-- *ProducesResponseTypeConvention.cs*: This is a class which I use as convention to add some default http status on the action.
+- **ProducesResponseTypeConvention.cs**: This is a class which I use as convention to add some default http status on the action.
 I find it easy and useful to add by default some http status codes, also because for semplicity's sake not many http status codes are usually used and in this way I don't need to add the ProducesResponseTypeAttribute every time manually.

-## :ghost: Common
+## :ghost: Common stuff
+There are some common things in the Common folder that I implement in most projects like:
+- **Exception handling**: As you can see in the Common\Exceptions folder I added some classes related to exception handling, in particular:
+  - *BaseExeption.cs*: This is my base exception class from which all the others are derived.
+This class allows me to manage some generic error aspects like the http status code to be returned, an error code in the form of a string (see *GenericErrorCodes.cs*), some public or private parameters, a simple timestamp and so on...
+  - All the exceptions of the entity: For each entity I implement different kind of exceptions (e.g *FligthDeleteException.cs*, *FligthDuplicateException.cs* ...) and this allows me to personalise the properties defined in the BaseException class for each exception.
+- **Request pagination**: The base class for pagination is *PaginatedSearchRequest.cs* which defines two properties such as page size and the page index.
+These properties allow me to perform some pagination with the Skip and Take function (see *QueryableExtensions.cs* class, ApplyPagination method).
+- **Request filtering**:
+- **Request sorting**: